intel/iot-js-api/api/ocf-client-api.md

   console.log("Device disappeared: " + device.uuid);
 });
 ```

+When the first listener is added to the `*ondevicefound*` or the `*ondevicelost*` event, implementations SHOULD enable listening to OCF presence notifications.

+When the last listener is removed from the `*ondevicefound*` and the `*ondevicelost*` event, implementations SHOULD disable listening to OCF presence notifications.

 <a name="onresourcefound"></a>
 ##### 2.1.
 The `resourcefound` event
 Fired when a resource is discovered.
 The event callback receives as argument an [`OcfResource`](#ocfresource) object.